isabella232/media-analytics.en-1/help/sdk-implement/track-av-playback/track-core/track-core-ios.md

 >[!IMPORTANT]
 >This documentation covers tracking in version 2.x of the SDK.
 If you are implementing a 1.x version of the SDK, you can download 1.x Developers Guides here: [Download SDKs](../../../sdk-implement/download-sdks.md)

-1. **Initial tracking setup -** Identify when the user triggers the intention of playback (the user clicks play and/or autoplay is on) and create a `MediaObject` instance.
+1. **Initial tracking setup**

+    Identify when the user triggers the intention of playback (the user clicks play and/or autoplay is on) and create a `MediaObject` instance.

    [createMediaObjectWithName API](https://adobe-marketing-cloud.github.io/media-sdks/reference/ios/Classes/ADBMediaHeartbeat.html#//api/name/createMediaObjectWithName:mediaId:length:streamType:mediaType:)